-• selectionExpression : String [0..1]

-An expression that has the same type as the navigation property and that is used to derive a value from the currently available set of content class instances.
+• selectionExpression: String [0..1] An expression that has the same type as the navigation property and that is used to derive a value from the currently available set of content class instances.
 The context of the expression (self in OCL) is the content class that is associated with the navigation class.

-• contentProperty : Property [0..1]

-A property whose value is mirrored in the navigation property.
-Typically, this is an attribute of the content class that is associated with the navigation class (like Album::name in Figure 8).
+• contentProperty: Property [0..1] A property whose value is mirrored in the navigation property.
+Typically, this is an attribute of the content class that is associated with the navigation class (like Album::name in Figure 11).
 In any case, the instance of the class that contains the content property must be identifiable clearly when the navigation class is reached.
+The owner class of this property.